-No homeowner likes to find a puddle of water surrounding their water heater.
-We immediately assume the worst and prepare for a battle to get back hot water without breaking our budget.
-Water heater repairs and replacements can be expensive, but before you admit defeat there are a few steps you can take to make the process smoother and less stressful.
-Our team at Gotelli Plumbing wants you to know as much as you can about your leaking hot water heater so that we can help you find a quick solution to your problem.
+No homeowner wants to find a puddle of water surrounding their water heater.
+You may immediately assume the worst and prepare for a battle to get back hot water without breaking your budget.
+Water heater repairs and replacements can be expensive.
+However, before admitting defeat, there are a few steps you can take to make the process smoother and less stressful.

-Before you assume the worst, make sure your water heater is really leaking.
-Some homeowners are unaware that water heaters can collect condensation from time to time.
-This mostly happens with older water heaters, but newer units can also have condensation if they have damaged insulation or their temperature is set too high.
+Before calling for professional assistance, check that your system is truly leaking!
+Older water heaters can collect condensation from time to time, mimicking the effects of a leak.
+Newer units can also produce excessive condensation if they have damaged insulation or their temperature is too high.

-If you think the puddle under your water heater could have been caused by condensation which traveled down the side of the tank and onto the floor, turn off your unit.
-Both gas and electric heaters have the potential to form condensation – turn off both kinds.
+Both gas and electric heaters have the potential to form condensation.
+If you think the puddle under your water heater could have been caused by condensation, which traveled down the side of the tank and onto the floor, turn off your unit.

-Return after a few hours and check if the water puddle has grown larger or smaller.
-If the leak has stopped or the water has shrunk, condensation is likely your problem.
-Simply lower the temperature to a safe range or keep an eye on the rate of condensation in the future.
-If the problem persists, contact a plumber to assist you if the problem persists in the future.
+Return after a few hours and check if the puddle has grown larger or smaller.
+If the amount of water has shrunk, condensation is likely your problem.
+In this case, lower the temperature to a safe range or keep an eye on the rate of condensation in the future.
+Contact a plumber to assist you if the problem persists in the future.

-If condensation is not the culprit behind the leak, you can move on to finding the source of your leak.
-There are several common causes for a water heater to leak from the bottom – and some are repairable!
+If condensation is not the culprit behind pooling water, you can move on to finding the source of your leak.
+There are several common culprits that cause your system to leak from the bottom, several of which are repairable!

 A temperature and pressure relief valve keeps the water heater from getting too hot by venting excess pressure.
-While the T&P valve is usually located on the side or top of the tank, a tube is usually connected to it to send the water down to the floor.
+While the T&P valve is usually located on the side or top of the tank, a tube may connect to it and send the water down to the floor.
 The overflow tube runs underneath the water heater.
 When the T&P valve leaks, it can be mistaken for a leak from the bottom of your unit.

-Check your thermostat setting on the water heater to make sure it is not too high.
+Check your thermostat setting on the water heater to ensure it is not too high.
 If it’s in a normal range, you may have to replace your T&P valve.

-If water heaters do not receive regular maintenance they can build up sediment on the bottom of the tank.
-This sediment can consist of salt or other chemicals that can lead to corrosion of the bottom of the tank.
-This corrosion can cause tiny holes in the bottom of the tank and therefore a small leak.
-With the pressure the tank experiences, these tiny holes can quickly become much larger holes.
+If your system doesn’t receive regular maintenance, sediment can build up on the bottom of the tank.
+This debris can consist of salt or other chemicals that can lead to corrosion of the bottom of the tank.
+Corrosion can form tiny holes in the bottom of the tank, thus creating a leak.
+Pressure in the tank can cause these holes to grow larger, worsening the problem.